 The UK is one of Ireland’s most important trading partners.
-Due to the close economic and trading relationship between Ireland and the UK, Ireland could be impacted more than any other EU country.
+Due to the close economic and trading relationship between Ireland and the UK, Ireland could be impacted by Brexit more than any other EU country.

 Ireland is facing the challenge of Brexit in a strong economic position, with the highest economic growth in Europe and record employment levels.
 Exports, job creation and inflation are all positive.
 This strong performance will provide a stable platform for the external challenges that lie ahead.